microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

-# VS Code Data Grid
+# Visual Studio Code Data Grid

 The `vscode-data-grid` enables developers to display data in a tabular layout.
 The data grid is created using three components that work together: